navxio/pipr/README.md

 2. pipr assembles a planning frame using:
    - Authoritative project context
    - Known constraints and non-goals
-   - Previously completed work
+   - Previously accepted work and decisions
-   - Recent decisions and their rationale
 3. An LLM proposes a small set of actionable task **proposals**
 4. You selectively accept or reject proposals
 5. Accepted proposals are synced one-way to execution tools (e.g. GitHub Issues)
-6. Decisions and provenance are recorded for future planning
+6. Decisions and reasoning are recorded for future planning

 pipr does **not** own execution state — GitHub (or similar tools) remain the source of truth for work tracking.

+pipr models planning explicitly using persistent **planning signals** (context, goals, constraints, accepted work, and decisions) rather than relying on prompt-only reasoning.

 ---